 Allegations of sexual misconduct against a University faculty or staff member are investigated by the EOO in accordance with the University System of Georgia's Sexual Misconduct Policy, the University System of Georgia's Human Resources Administrative Practice Manual Policy on Discrimination & Harassment, and the University's Non-Discrimination and Anti-Harassment Policy.
-Following its investigation, allegations that could meet the definition of Title IX sexual harassment are heard by a three-person panel made up of University faculty and staff in accordance with the University System of Georgia Human Resources Administrative Practice Manual Policy on Discrimination and Harassment.
-If the allegations do not meet the definition of Title IX sexual harassment, the investigation proceeds under the Non-Discrimination and Anti-Harrassment Policy, and EOO will make a finding as to whether a violation has occurred or not in accordance with the Non-Discrimination and Anti-Harassment Policy.
+Following its investigation, allegations that could meet the definition of Title IX sexual harassment are heard by an administrative officer in accordance with the University System of Georgia Human Resources Administrative Practice Manual Policy on Discrimination and Harassment.
+If the allegations do not meet the definition of Title IX sexual harassment, the investigation proceeds under the Non-Discrimination and Anti-Harassment Policy, and EOO will make a finding as to whether a violation has occurred or not in accordance with the Non-Discrimination and Anti-Harassment Policy.

-All investigations and hearings concerning sexual misconduct by a University of Georgia faculty or staff member will be prompt, fair, and impartial and shall be conducted by University employees who have received annual training on issues related to sexual assault, dating violence, domestic violence, and stalking, with such training covering how to conduct a sexual misconduct investigation, resolution of investigations (including the hearing process when applicable), and the appeal process, in each case focusing on protecting the safety of victims, maintaining fairness/impartiality for accused individuals, and promoting employee accountability.
+All investigations and hearings concerning sexual misconduct by a UGA faculty or staff member will be prompt, fair, and impartial and shall be conducted by University employees who have received annual training on issues related to sexual assault, dating violence, domestic violence, and stalking, with such training covering how to conduct a sexual misconduct investigation, resolution of investigations (including the hearing process when applicable), and the appeal process, in each case focusing on protecting the safety of victims, maintaining fairness/impartiality for accused individuals, and promoting employee accountability.
+A complainant, respondent or EOO representative may assert that a complaint presents an actual or apparent conflict of interest for EOO by submitting such complaint to the Office of Legal Affairs for consideration and resolution.

 Faculty or staff investigation and hearing procedures will determine findings of fact using the preponderance of the evidence standard, which means that it is more likely than not that a violation of University policy has occurred.
-If it is determined that a violation of policy has occurred, disciplinary action may be taken, up to and including termination of employment.
+If it is determined that a violation of policy has occurred, disciplinary action may be taken, ranging from a letter of counseling, mandated training, suspension with or without pay, and termination of employment.
 The severity of any disciplinary action will depend on the frequency or severity of the offense and the history of past misconduct by the employee.